jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 decoration of heatmaps.
 If the name is not assigned, an internal name is assigned to the heatmap in a form of `matrix_%d`.
-In following examples in this chapter, we give the name `mat` to the heatmap (for which you will see the change of the legend in the next plot).
+In following examples in this chapter, we give the name `mat` to the heatmap (for which you will see the change of legend in the next plot).

 If you put `Heatmap()` inside a function or a `for`/`if`/`while` chunk, you won't see the heatmap after executing `Heatmap()`.
 In this case, you need to